Parth1234-lgtm/macro-intelligence-hub/README.md

 ## Market Potential

+The opportunity operates on two levels:

-Global AUM exceeds $100 trillion.
-Every major asset manager employs macro research teams doing manually what this platform does automatically.
-Target users include tier-1 asset managers, macro hedge funds, sovereign wealth funds, and investment bank research divisions.
+**Institutional** — Global AUM exceeds $100 trillion.
+Every major asset manager, macro hedge fund, and sovereign wealth fund employs research teams doing manually what this platform does automatically.

-The platform is designed to augment human analysts — surfacing connections and heat signals faster than any manual process, while keeping humans in control of final investment decisions.
+**Retail** — Over 100 million self-directed retail investors globally make portfolio decisions with no access to the macro intelligence that institutions take for granted.
+A Fed rate decision, a property crisis, a crypto rally — retail investors feel the impact but rarely understand the connections in time to act.

+The Macro Intelligence Hub bridges that gap — giving everyday investors the same real-time macro signal detection that was previously only available to billion-dollar research desks.
+Democratising institutional-grade intelligence is not just a feature, it is the mission.

 ---